 A very large number of alumni, students and faculty were disappointed when Wild essentially “caved” to the demands of the politically correct crowd and refused to allow Marquette to return to the “Warriors” nickname.
 Many university presidents are capable of being quite hard nosed in the face of such pressure.
 Why not Wild?

 We think one can learn about Wild’s handling of this particular issue by looking at how he has handled other issues.

 If any issue sounds politically correct, it’s “gender equity.”
 Feminists have always claimed that women are the victims of less-than-fair treatment in almost every context, and feminists in any university can always find evidence of patriarchial oppression close to home.

-Marquette when through a big campaign of evaluating “gender equity” between 1999 and 2003.
+Marquette went through a big campaign of evaluating “gender equity” between 1999 and 2003.
 The upshot was a collection of bureaucratic procedures, most of which are bland enough, but which increase the load of tedium on Marquette administrators.
 And conveniently, aid bureaucratic empire building by creating more work which administrators need more help with.

 In this sense, gender equity is no worse than any other of a half-dozen fashionable bureaucratic busy-work initiatives.